birdneststream/asciibird/README.md

 * The code that hides blocks off screen wont work if you scroll down, however it will work if you drag the canvas upward
 * Exporter will default transparent bg to black by default, which wont for some asciis
 * Review escape and enter keys on dialogs and modals
+* Select cannot select entire ASCII, is off by one at the end
+* Fill tool use fg or char as bounds
+* z indexing for toolbars and stuff is ANNOYING
 # Keyboard Shortcuts

 ## ASCII Editing